MicrosoftDocs/azure-docs/articles/spring-apps/monitor-apps-by-application-live-view.md

 ## Threads page

 To navigate to the **Threads** page, select the **Threads** option from the **Information Category** drop-down.
 This page displays all details related to JVM threads and running processes of the app.
 This tracks live threads and daemon threads real-time.
-It is a snapshot of different thread states.
+It's a snapshot of different thread states.

 The page includes the following features: